web3privacy/web3privacy/Web3privacynowplatform/Scoringmodel.md

 - Amount of transactions
 - number of people using it
 - is it famous
 - Time of test and battletested code - (e.g. how BSC had passed the stress time of withdrawals with FTX drama or crypto schemes such as ECDSA with more than 2-3 decades alive)
+- Latency
+- Cost

 **Governance**
 - DAO structure (if applied)